adegard/PRT_AUTOHOTKEY/README.md

 Use Prorealtime v10.3

-Download and Install files in the same directory
+Download and copy all the files in the same directory

-Run PRT_strategy_tester vx.xx.ahk
+Run PRT_strategy_tester .... vx.xx.ahk

+Set ProRealTime Them to "BLU PETROL"
+Note: the program use colored pixel to run.
+If it is not selected the corrected theme, the program will not run correctly!

 Go to a new chart, it will be show option windows.
 Press OK to start (3rd tab).